MasLiang/MasLiang.github.io/_pages/experience.md

 *<font size=4>(2020.09 - 2021.07)</font>*

 - Teaching assistant.
 - Completed guidance of Implementing Neural Networks in FPGA, which contains text material, video, and sample programs.
-This guidance has been read by more than 100,000 people.
+This guidance has been read more than 100,000 times and the open source code have more than 100 starts!
 - Link of it: https://github.com/MasLiang/CNN-On-FPGA

 ___